8 Home Remedies To Deal With Itchy Belly During Pregnancy

 Call your healthcare provider if you:

-- Have itching accompanied by light-colored bowel movements, dark colored urine, vomiting, nausea, fatigue, and loss of appetite.
+• Itching accompanied by dark urine, yellowing of the skin or eyes, vomiting, nausea, fatigue, and loss of appetite.

 If the itching is not associated with any health condition, then simple home remedies or over-the-counter solutions might provide relief.